 AI/ML data gets locked down or siloed.
 If data is siloed or can’t be moved quickly enough for experimentation and inferencing between on-prem and the cloud, AI projects can stall out.

-To merge the two successfully, a new IT discipline has emerged: “MLOps.”
-MLOps, or “AIOps,” is a modern mindset that’s all about making the architectural choices AI teams need to thrive.
+To merge the two successfully, a new IT discipline has emerged: “MLOps,” or “AIOps,” a modern mindset that’s all about making the architectural choices AI teams need to thrive.

-Leveraging GPUs over CPUs can give projects the horsepower they need.
-Integrated hardware and software solutions like the AIRI (AI-ready infrastructure) address storage out of the box, without the need to rearchitect the data center.
+Leveraging GPUs over CPUs can give AI projects the horsepower they need.
+Integrated hardware and software solutions like the AIRI//S (AI-ready infrastructure) address storage out of the box, without the need to rearchitect the data center.
 With Pure FlashBlade and NVIDIA DGX GPUs, models that took a week to train can now be trained in 58 minutes.

 Trifacta notes that “The benefits of the cloud are hard to overestimate in particular as it relates to the ability to quickly scale analytics and AI/ML initiatives.”
 Their reports reveal that 66% of respondents are running all or most of their AI/ML initiatives in the cloud.
 And, they can be highly mobile: data pipelines for AI workflows may move between cloud components that are colocated, local, or public, which makes an upgraded data storage solution critical.

-The Potential for AI Success at Scale
+Enable AI Success at Scale with Pure

 As AI and ML projects proliferate and mature, we’re getting a clearer picture of what works and what doesn’t.
 These projects are challenging and complex, but there’s immense potential for intelligent tech’s data and services within an organization—not just in the data science sandbox.